alextebbitt/Front-End-Redux-Social-Media/README.md

 ## Acknowledgment

 First of all I would like to thank my teachers [Sofia](https://github.com/SofiaPinilla) [Germán](https://github.com/GeerDev) and [Ivan](https://github.com/ivanpuebla10) for teaching us React and for their pacience with us.
-We would also like to thank all of our classmates from the Bootcamp for always being there to help us resolve problems or simply to give us some constructive critism.
+We would also like to thank all of our classmates from the Bootcamp for always being there to help us resolve problems or simply to give some constructive critism.

 ## About the project